ilgrad/pylearn-epac/doc/source/tutorials.rst

 Basic units: Pipe and Methods
 =============================

-In epac, there are two very basic elements, *Pipe* (sequential pipeline) and *Methods* (parallel methods). *Pipe* is used for running a sequence of nodes while *Methods* is designed for parallelly run sequences of nodes.
+In EPAC, there are two very basic elements, *Pipe* (sequential pipeline) and *Methods* (parallel methods). *Pipe* is used for running a sequence of nodes while *Methods* is designed for parallelly run sequences of nodes.

 ???need soma figures???